ga4gh/data-security/AAI/AAIConnectProfile.md

     be redone if a downstream Claim Clearinghouse is still interested in using such a claim after this period elapses.

-3. If a Claim Repository does not include enough information to construct an `iat` timestamp, an Embedded Token Signatory MAY use a recent timestamp (for example, the current timestamp) if the Claim Repository is kept up to date such that the Embedded Token Signatory can ensure that the claim is valid at the time of minting the Embedded Token.
-However, generally it is preferred to have the Claim Repository provide more accurate `iat` information.

-4. By signing an Embedded Token, an Embedded Token Signatory asserts that the GA4GH claims made available by the token were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented accurately (allowing for timestamps to be represented as indicated above).
+3. By signing an Embedded Token, an Embedded Token Signatory asserts that the GA4GH claims made available by the token were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented and/or transformed without misrepresenting the original intent, except for accommodating for `exp` timestamps to be represented as indicated above.

 #### Conformance for Claim Clearinghouses (consuming Access Tokens to give access to data)